 In addition to the on-demand scanning that Scan Existing offers, you can create schedules to scan your buckets as well.
 You simply need to select the buckets you would like to scan and then define the scan frequency as desired.

 Select the buckets and then from the action menu click on

 Create Schedulemodal will pop up to allow you to review selected buckets and define the scan frequency (daily, weekly, monthly, yearly).

 Creating a schedule from this page, does NOT actually activate the schedule.
 You must go to the Scheduled Scans page and then activate the schedule.
 Only at that time will the schedule execute and protect your buckets as defined.

 "Protection" can mean multiple things.
-In regards to Antivirus for Amazon S3 it means: real-time scanning (event-based), schedule scanning (pre-defined schedules based) and on-demand (pick a bucket(s) and time window whenever you want).
-The bucket catalog shown on this page will easily reflect how a bucket is being protected with real-time or scheduled icons as seen below.
-Green is protected and red is not.
-Schedules can be yellow to reflect a bucket is in a schedule, but that schedule is not currently active.
+In regards to Antivirus for Amazon S3 it means: real-time scanning (event-based), schedule scanning (pre-defined schedule based) and on-demand (pick a bucket(s) and scan immediately whenever you want).

 - Protected by Active Schedule -

 - Part of an Inactive Schedule -

 - Not a Part of any Schedule -